learn-co-curriculum/phase-3-intro-to-nothing/README.md

 ## Introduction

-Throughout your career as a developer, it's highly likely that you'll be expected to learn multiple languages depending on the companies you work for and the kind of projects you're working on.
-After gaining confidence with one language, like JavaScript, it can feel overwhelming and even scary to start over from scratch with a totally new language.
+Throughout your career as a developer, it's highly unlikely

 Thankfully, we can tell you from experience that learning a new programming language isn't so bad!
 While you were learning JavaScript, you were also